 One of the major reasons these types of rules are in place is to prevent people from buying and selling points.
 Well, Amex will be adding a new restriction that will make it more difficult for some people to transfer points.

 As of today (September 1, 2019), you’ll only be able to transfer Amex points to the airline or hotel loyalty program account of an authorized user if they’ve been an authorized user for at least 90 days.
 Here’s how Amex describes what they’re changing:

 We are changing the Membership Rewards Terms and Conditions to provide that an Additional Card must be issued to an Additional Card Member at least 90 days prior to linking your Membership Rewards program account to that Additional Card Member’s frequent customer program account.

-I actually totally see why they’re making this change.
+I totally see why American Express is making this change.
 Some Amex Membership Rewards cards let you add authorized users at no cost.
-So I’m guessing that some people may have added authorized users purely to be able to transfer points to their frequent flyer ccount, and they then removed them.
+So I’m guessing that some people may have added authorized users purely to be able to transfer points to their frequent flyer account, and they then removed them.
 That’s not in the spirit of what they were trying to do.

 By adding a 90 day waiting period they’re largely preventing that, and frankly I think that’s perfectly fair.
 This is all the more reason to add authorized users earlier rather than later, which is a very simple process, and allows them access to all sorts of additional benefits.

 As of today you’ll only be able to transfer Membership Rewards points to the frequent flyer account of an authorized user if they’ve been on your account for at least 90 days.

 This rule is clearly intended to ensure people are transferring points in the spirit intended, and it’s a reason you may want to add authorized users to your card sooner rather than later, if a points transfer like this could be valuable at some point in the future.